Bylaws Highlands Business Partnership, Inc., District Management Corp.

 3.01 BOARD OF DIRECTORS.

-There shall be ten (10) voting members of the Highlands Business Partnership, Inc., Board of Directors elected from the commercial property owners and business operators of the Borough of Highlands.
+There shall bea minimum of ten (10) voting members of the Highlands Business Partnership, Inc., Board of Directors elected from the commercial property owners and business operators of the Borough of Highlands.
 There shall be one (1) voting-resident of the Borough of Highlands, elected by all commercial property owners and business operators of the Borough of Highlands.

 ( a ) There shall be appointments by the governing body of the Borough of Highlands of one (1) voting member of the governing body and one (1) voting member of the Highlands Planning Board.